-- 1.1 Recent emergency events and situations in London emphasises the need for the Council to have effective and efficient emergency plans in place which should cover three areas:- - 1.
-Preventing an emergency - 2.
-Reducing, controlling or mitigating the effects of an emergency and - 3.
+- 1.1 Recent emergency events and situations in London emphasises the need for the council to have effective and efficient emergency plans in place which should cover three areas: - i.
+Preventing an emergency - ii.
+Reducing, controlling or mitigating the effects of an emergency and - iii.
 Taking other actions in connection with an emergency

-Additionally the Council also recognises the need to collaborate with the emergency services and other agencies in order to plan for and respond to civil contingencies.
+Additionally the council also recognises the need to collaborate with the emergency services and other agencies in order to plan for and respond to civil contingencies.

-1.2 Emergencies can affect the Borough, its residents, and the Council's service delivery at any given time, often without warning.
-To ensure the Council is able to support the affected community, a generic and flexible set of emergency response arrangements are required.
+1.2 Emergencies can affect the borough, its residents, and the council's service delivery at any given time, often without warning.
+To ensure the council is able to support the affected community, a generic and flexible set of emergency response arrangements are required.

-The Corporate Emergency Response Plan [CERP] provides such arrangements, which enable the Council to respond efficiently and effectively to any emergency, regardless of its nature and duration.
+The Corporate Emergency Response Plan (CERP) provides such arrangements, which enable the council to respond efficiently and effectively to any emergency, regardless of its nature and duration.